 Directors retain control of the business

-Any unsecured debt remaining at the completion of the CVA is written off.
+Any unsecured debt remaining after completing the CVA is written off.
 This could reduce your debts owed by a substantial amount.
-It takes away the worry of not knowing how you’ll repay your debts because they’re reduced in size to fit your affordability whilst also allowing creditors to get a return.
+It takes away the worry of not knowing how you’ll repay your debts because they’re reduced in size to fit your affordability while also allowing creditors to get a return.

 No upfront costs

 Due to the costing structure of a CVA, which allows us to take our fees from the first initial instalments, and then a percentage of the consecutive payments for managing the ongoing plan, there are no upfront fees to pay.
-Our fees are deducted from what is taken from your company bank account each month, and that sum is strictly calculated on what you can afford.
+We deduct our fees from what is taken from your company bank account each month, and that sum is strictly calculated on what you can afford.

 Creditor pressure and interest rates frozen

-Any of the debt submitted to the CVA has its interest frozen, and we deal with all creditor pressure to take the stress away from you.
+Any of the debt submitted to the CVA has its interest frozen; we deal with all creditor pressure, taking the stress away from you.

 Disadvantages of a CVA

-Despite the many positives associated with entering into a CVA, there are some drawbacks to consider carefully in order to decide if a CVA is right for your business.
+Despite the advantages of a CVA, there are drawbacks to consider when deciding if a CVA is right for your business.

 Company credit rating is affected